Key legislation and terminology

 - the NTCAT has made an advance consent decision about the health care action; or

-- someone else, such as the adult guardian or another decision-maker, make a consent decision.
+- someone else, such as a guardian or another decision-maker, make a consent decision.

 As discussed earlier, in limited circumstances the NTCAT will have power to make the consent decision, including the power to give or refuse consent to treatment.